belmasnaoui/dev-toolbox/README.md

 ### Visual Studio Code Extensions
 Code has a great extensibility and a lot of useful tools.

+* [**Settings Sync**](https://marketplace.visualstudio.com/items?itemName=Shan.code-settings-sync): Synchronize settings accross development environments using GitHub Gists.
+Even though it's a lot of manual steps to do the synchronization, it works fine since settings don't change very often.
+Also very useful when setting up new environments.
 * [**REST Client**](https://marketplace.visualstudio.com/items?itemName=humao.rest-client): One of the most impressive extensions that I saw for VS Code.
 It allows writing HTTP requests from text files, much the same way tou would on `curl`.
 You can write a sequence of calls and all the sort of testing for HTTP API's.

 # References